AI Answering Service For Water Damage Restoration

 Water heater failures, supply-line breaks, dishwasher leaks, washing machine overflows, toilet leaks, and active water intrusion.

-Outcome: Capture the emergency and route it with location, source, shutoff status, standing-water details, and access notes.
+Outcome: Capture the emergency and send it forward with location, source, shutoff status, standing-water details, and access notes.

 Flooded basement and storm calls